The road to Nome

 The tour takes us through untouched fell landscapes and Swedish national parks for a week.
 We prepare the food ourselves and spend the night in Sami tents (so-called kotas) or simple huts.
 Hopefully, the northern lights will dance in the nights, which will definitely make the tour an unforgettable experience.

-The tour is led and guided by experienced race mushers such as Mats Petterson or a member of his crew.
-Mats himself has successfully taken part in the famous race from Anchorage to Nome (1,850 kilometres) for the seventh time.
+The tour is led and guided by Mats Petterson whenever possible or then by a member of his crew.
+Mats himself has successfully participated in the famous race from Anchorage to Nome (1,850 kilometers) for the seventh time.
 More than any other musher who does not live in the USA.
-He has also taken part several times in the Finnmarslöpet, the longest sled dog race in Europe.
+He has also participated several times in the Finnmarslöpet, the longest sled dog race in Europe.

 Day 1: The adventure begins with dinner on the first evening at Snowtrail Dogcamp.
 During and after dinner the guide will inform Mats about the upcoming week whenever possible.
 Mats or your guide knows the area as well as the meteorological conditions very well and so the adventurous week in one of the best musher areas will be a unique Verfügen.
 Overnight stay at Snowtrail Dogcamp.